15 Highest Paying Nursing Jobs in 2022

 - Health Policy Nurse - $79,178

-If you're considering becoming a nurse, you're likely wondering how much you can make and how you can earn the highest salary as a nurse.
+If you're considering becoming a nurse, or looking to make a career change as a nurse, you're likely wondering how much you can make and how you can earn the highest salary as a nurse.
 According to the U.S. Bureau of Labor Statistics (BLS), Registered nurses earn a median annual salary of $75,330 as of 2021.
 But that's just an average across all specialties, with some of the highest paying nursing careers paying over $183K annually!

 To help you decide which career direction is right for you, take a look at some of the highest paying specialties for RNs.
 Keep in mind that salaries do vary greatly based on location and employer, so the earnings listed below are just a baseline to help with your research.
 The top 15 highest paying nursing jobs are: